ClarkyOz/my-test/README.md

-# my-test
+# This is my first file
-My first GitHub - A Cloud Guru training course (AWS and GitHub for DevOps)
+Hello Gurus! - A Cloud Guru training course (AWS and GitHub for DevOps)